-Source: WHO, updated June 27, 2022 Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF.
+Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF.
 At the meeting of G20 Finance Ministers and Central Bank Governors in mid-July, China, Italy, the United Arab Emirates, Japan, and South Korea also made new pledges to the FIF (Figure 19).
+Since the last update, New Zealand has pledged \$1.26 million and Australia has committed to support the FIF, but has not yet announced its financial contribution.

 This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 19.1).

 Figure 19.1.
-Government Contributions to the Financial Intermediary Fund (FIF) Toward
+Contributions to the Financial Intermediary Fund (FIF) Toward the 2022 Goal

-Source: COVID GAP Analysis, up to date as of July 25, 2022 Figure 19.2.
-Government Contributions to the Financial Intermediary Fund Toward the
+Source: COVID GAP Analysis, up to date as of August 15, 2022

+Figure 19.2.
+Contributions to the Financial Intermediary Fund Toward the 2022 Goal